-Attacks could reverse gains in Congo’s Ebola fight, says WHO
+Attacks could reverse gains in Congo’s Ebola fight, WHO says

 Doctors Without Borders described conditions at the epicenter in Congo as “toxic,” saying that government security forces were complicating the effort by trying to force people into treatment centers.

 Amid the backlash against the Ebola response, four health centers have been attacked.

-In the latest attack, one person was killed and another wounded on Thursday in an attack on an Ebola health center, according to Richard Nyembo, a local administrator for Lubero province.
-The violence erupted in Mamboa, about 30 miles (50 kilometers) from Butembo, one of the current disease hotspots noted by the WHO.
-The attackers targeted an Ebola transit center, where suspected cases are evaluated and then referred to treatment centers in the area.
+One person was killed and another wounded on Thursday in an attack on an Ebola health center, according to Richard Nyembo, a local administrator for Lubero province.
+The violence erupted in Mamboa, about 30 miles (50 kilometers) from Butembo.
+The attackers targeted an Ebola transit center, where suspected cases are evaluated and then referred to treatment centers.

 Congo has seen periodic outbreaks of the Ebola virus since it was first identified in 1976.

+At least 584 people have died among the 927 confirmed and probable cases in this outbreak.

+This version corrects to say 20 communities, not 28, per WHO update.

 Larson reported from Dakar, Senegal.
-Associated Press writer Saleh Mwanamilongo in Kinshasa, Congo contributed to this report.
+Associated Press writer Saleh Mwanamilongo in Kinshasa, Congo contributed.